cunger/launch/notes/sandcrawler-rulebook/types-values.md

 Primitives are compared by value (just beware that `NaN` does not equal anything, not even itself) and passed by value, while objects are compared by reference (thus are strictly equal only to themselves) and passed by reference.

-Objects are created by the corresponding constructors (see [Objects](objects.md)) or by means of special literals:

-* Object literals: `{}`
-* Array literals: `[]`
-* Regular expression literals: `//`

-The primitive types Boolean, Number, String have corresponding constructors that create wrapper objects, wrapping the primitive value into an object.
+The primitive types Boolean, Number, String have object constructors that create wrapper objects, wrapping the primitive value into an object.
 Primitives borrow properties from those wrappers, as in `fnord.toUpperCase()`.

 ## Type coercion